Privacy & Security

 The large language models (LLM) currently used in the Verida APIs are not currently running in a Verida Confidential Compute secure enclave.
 Secure enclaves do not currently support GPU access which is necessary for performant LLM operations.

-The alpha release provides the option of using Amazon Web Services Bedrock, Groq or your own LLM.
+The alpha release provides the option of using Amazon Web Services Bedrock or your own LLM.

 This is a temporary solution as we are collaborating with partners to enable LLM's to run efficiently and cost effectively within secure enclaves.
-While this is not perfect, we believe the AWS Bedrock privacy architecture and security model and the Groq privacy policy provide adequate protections for this alpha release, while those with highly sensitive requirements can still provide their own custom LLM.
+While this is not perfect, we believe the AWS Bedrock privacy architecture and security model provides adequate protections for this alpha release, while those with highly sensitive requirements can still provide their own custom LLM.

 Custom LLM